ipfabric/docs/docs/Getting_Started/Overview/index.md

 !!! note

     The recommended hardware resources may not allow running the most demanding graph traversal functions.
 These functions may require a sizable memory pool to complete successfully.

+### Supported Virtualization Platforms

+We recommend using VMware ESXi or VSphere platforms to virtualize IP Fabric appliance.

+As our OVAs are hashed with SHA256 algorithm, we recommend deployment of vIC via the vSphere Web Client or ESXi Embedded Host Client because both support SHA256.
+See [Error: Invalid OVF checksum algorithm: SHA256](../../support/known_issues/IP_Fabric/error_messages/invalid_ovf_checksum.md).

+It is also possible to run IP Fabric on any other virtualization platform using our qcow2/OVA images, but we can provide only limited support for those platforms.

 ### Network Connectivity Requirements